Login to Portal

 A hardship withdrawal must meet the following conditions:

-• Payments necessary to prevent your eviction from your principal residence or foreclosure on the mortgage of your principal residence.
-This category includes situations where statutory rights of redemption are being exercised in a timely manner
+• AVOIDANCE of a mortgage foreclosure on your primary residence or avoidance of eviction from a rental property which is your primary residence.
+This can include situations where statutory rights of redemption are being exercised in a timely manner under state law.

-• Payments necessary to avoid repossession of a motor vehicle owned by you that you use as your primary transportation to and from work (or your spouses motor vehicle used as their primary transportation to and from work).
-This category also includes situations where statutory rights of redemption are being exercised in a timely manner
+• AVOIDANCE of a repossession of a motor vehicle owned and used by you as your primary mode of transportation to and from your place of employment, or a motor vehicle owned and used by your Spouse as your Spouse's primary mode of transportation to and from your Spouse's place of employment.
+This can also include situations where statutory rights of redemption are being exercised in a timely manner under state law.

-• Amount needed to repay or reimburse an individual or entity who is the victim of a crime committed by you, your spouse or individual claimed as a dependent on your federal income tax return.
+• PAYMENT OF AMOUNTS IN CONNECTION WITH CERTAIN LEGAL PROCEEDINGS - amounts to repay or reimburse an individual or entity who is the victim of a crime committed by you, your Spouse or an individual claimed as a dependent on your federal income tax return, provided that such amounts are needed to avoid the immediate arrest or incarceration of such individual.
+Please be advised that this type of Hardship Distribution can only be used once in your lifetime.

 Additional Hardship Withdrawal Rules